tengstrand/lein-polylith/readme.md

 Created /Users/joakimtengstrand/Dropbox/Polylith/doc-script/example/systems/cmd-line/target/cmd-line-0.1.jar
 Created /Users/joakimtengstrand/Dropbox/Polylith/doc-script/example/systems/cmd-line/target/cmd-line-0.1-standalone.jar

-set :last-successful-build in .polylith/time.edn
+set :last-success in .polylith/time.edn
 ```

 A build performs these steps:
 1. Checks for circular dependencies and quits if found.
-2. Calculates the components and bases to build based on what has changed since the last successful build.
+2. Calculates the components and bases to build based on what has changed since the last success.
 3. Calls *sync* and makes sure that all the dependencies in project.clj files are in sync and that all the systems have all the components they need.
 4. AOT-compiles changed components, bases and systems to check that they compile against the workspace interfaces.
 5. Tuns tests for all bases and components that have been affected by the changes.
 6. Executes build.sh for all changed systems to make sure they have a working build script and no missing components or libraries.
-7. If the entire build is successful, then execute the success command that updates the time for the last successful build.
+7. If the entire build is successful, then execute the success command that updates the time for the last success.

 We can now execute the system with the [run](#run) command and see if it works:
 ```